brefphp/bref/docs/function/handlers.md

 ### Event and context

-The HTTP request event and context are available as attributes on the request:
+The API Gateway event and Lambda context are available as attributes on the request:
 ```php
 /** @var $event Bref\Event\Http\HttpRequestEvent */
 $event = $request->getAttribute('lambda-event');